Budd XR-400: Origin

 The XR-400 was developed and constructed by the Automotive Division of the Budd Company.
 The "X" stood for experimental and the "R" stood for Rambler.
 The trunk lid featured Rambler lettering as the intended customer of the car.

 The objective of this car was to entice AMC to expand into a new market segment with a low-cost Rambler-based "sports convertible."
 The Budd Company was a long-time supplier of tooling, parts, and bodies to automakers.
 Budd also worked with Nash Motors, AMC's predecessor company, to develop the 1941 Nash 600, the first unibody (unitized) automobile body in the United States in 1940, the predecessor of the modern mass-produced car.

-Examples of Budd's experiments include the first all-plastic bodied automobile developed for Studebaker in 1954.
+Examples of Budd's experiments include the first all-plastic-bodied automobile developed for Studebaker in 1954.
 This prototype logged thousands of test miles on public roads.
 Its contracts included the manufacture of Thunderbird bodies for Ford starting in 1955 through 1957.
 In 1962, Budd proposed to replicate the original two-seat Thunderbird design on a Ford Falcon platform, but Ford rejected the idea.
 Budd's XT-Bird idea was then redeveloped using an AMC platform and shown to AMC.

-By appealing to AMC with its concept vehicle, Budd's already existing business with AMC would increase.
-It wanted to supply bodies and major sub-assemblies to the automaker for a production version of this new car.
+Budd's already existing business with AMC would increase by having AMC proceed with developing its concept vehicle.
+Budd wanted to supply bodies and major sub-assemblies to the automaker for a production version of this new car.
 Budd estimated that the new model could be available for public sale by October 1963, six months ahead of the Ford Mustang.